 Why the driving need for attention?
 It's because dogs are descendants of wolves, which means they inherited their ancestors' pack mentality.
 But, not only are dogs just naturally inclined to be social animals, we've actually bred them to be even more social than wolves.
 This means that social interaction and companionship are incredibly high on a dog's list of life priorities and most will do just about anything to satisfy that need—including obsessive French kissing.

-Attention-seeking isn't the only driving force behind obsessive kissing though.
-Animal Planet has also written the licking promotes the release of endorphins, which floods your dog with feelings of pleasure and comfort.
+Attention-seeking isn't the only driving force behind obsessive kissing, though.
+Licking promotes the release of endorphins, which floods your dog with feelings of pleasure and comfort.
 Studies have shown that dogs who are frequently kissed by their owners have higher levels of oxytocin (the "love" hormone) than other dogs, even if those dogs also get lots of attention from their owners.

 There's a subset of kissing-obsessed dogs who have a strong oral fixation—as in they are fixated on getting their tongue into your oral cavity.
 If your dog is obsessed with licking your lips raw with kisses, the behavior could trace back to his earliest puppy days.

-As Stilwell notes, both wild and domestic dogs lick around their mother's mouth as newborns to stimulate her to regurgitate food for them.
+Both wild and domestic dogs lick around their mother's mouth as newborns to stimulate her to regurgitate food for them.
 Many puppies retain that instinct and some older dogs are more than willing to go after that steak taste on your face or are attracted to your food-laden breath.

 Although dogs will lick to show affection, kissing isn't an innate behavior for dogs.
-Even though they do naturally lick to groom and show affection, they don't naturally have the same concept of kissing as humans do.
+Dogs don't naturally have the same concept of kissing as humans do.

 Some dogs, particularly dogs who weren't socialized to humans, were trained not to lick, or suffered traumas early in life, don't develop positive associations with kissing.
 They might even react with fear and growling if a human leans in to give them a smooch.
 It's not a sign that they hate the human in question, but, for a dog who isn't accustomed to kisses, the basic behavior (another, probably bigger thing coming at it mouth-first) may feel like a threat.